Doctors Note Logo

 Is Your Leg Pain Serious?
 Why Your Femoral Artery is Failing & Medical Next Steps

-Leg pain that starts with walking and eases with rest, plus cool or discolored skin, slow-healing foot wounds, or pain at night can signal femoral artery narrowing from peripheral artery disease, a condition that threatens limb health and raises heart attack and stroke risk.
+Femoral artery narrowing, a form of peripheral artery disease (PAD), often causes leg pain when walking that eases with rest, along with cool or discolored skin, slow-healing foot wounds, or pain at night.
+Left untreated, it threatens limb health and raises the risk of heart attack and stroke.

 answer background